 GABAA receptors are the major inhibitory neurotransmitter receptors in the human brain, playing a key role in reducing neuron excitability.
 Our initial focus is on the development of positive allosteric modulators of both synaptic and extrasynaptic sites of the GABAA receptor.
-Benzodiazepines, or BDZs, are allosteric modulators that primarily act at a particular receptor, the synaptic GABA receptor, with little or no activity at extrasynaptic sites.
+Benzodiazepines, or BDZs, are allosteric modulators that primarily act at a particular receptor, the synaptic GABAA receptor, with little or no activity at extrasynaptic sites.
 We believe we can enhance the potential utility of modulating the GABAA receptor for certain indications, and effectively avoid some of the limitations of BDZs, by developing compounds that bind to both synaptic and extrasynaptic GABAA receptors.
-The extrasynaptic GABAA receptor is structurally distinct from the synaptic receptor, possesses unique pharmacology and is located in a different place than the synaptic GABAA receptor.
-In addition, the extrasynaptic GABAA receptor remains intact during prolonged periods of seizure with no downregulation while synaptic GABAA receptors are down-regulated, or diminished in their activity causing some SE patients to be resistant to the action, or pharmacology, of drugs that only target the synaptic GABAA receptors, such as BDZs.
-Published non-clinical testing utilizing well-validated animal models of SE and sophisticated instruments for identifying the expression of both synaptic and extrasynaptic GABAA receptors on the surface of neurons support this hypothesis.
-These studies, performed in rats, showed a reduced number and activity of synaptic GABAA receptors during SE, in contrast to the preserved number and activity of extrasynaptic GABAA receptors under the same conditions.
-These studies were done by measuring the amount of GABA synaptic and
+The extrasynaptic GABAA receptor is structurally distinct from the synaptic receptor, possesses unique pharmacology and is located in a different place than the synaptic GABAA receptors are down-regulated, or diminished in their activity causing some SE patients to be resistant to the action, or pharmacology, of drugs that only target the synaptic GABAA receptors, such as BDZs.
+Published non-clinical testing utilizing well-validated animal models of SE and sophisticated instruments for identifying the expression of both synaptic and extrasynaptic GABAA receptors and extrasynaptic GABAA receptors under the same conditions.
+These studies were done by measuring the amount of GABAA synaptic and

-$GABA_A$ extrasynaptic receptors that are present on the surface of the neurons.
-The analysis of protein present for each of the respective receptors in animals in the SE-state, versus normal animals, shows the difference in $GABA_A$ receptor expression.
+GABAA extrasynaptic receptors that are present on the surface of the neurons.
+The analysis of protein present for each of the respective receptors in animals in the SE-state, versus normal animals, shows the difference in GABAA receptor expression.

 The figure below shows the results of a rodent study where the subject animals were placed into an SE-like condition of prolonged seizure resulting in continuous spontaneous seizures.
 SAGE-547 was then administered to certain animals while the others received a BDZ.
-In this animal model, BDZs were unable to adequately control the seizure condition which we believe is due to down-regulation of synaptic $GABA_A$ receptors.
-In contrast, SAGE-547, working at both synaptic and extrasynaptic $GABA_A$ receptors, appears to have treated the seizures in these animals and resolved their SE.
+In this animal model, BDZs were unable to adequately control the seizure condition which we believe is due to down-regulation of synaptic GABAA receptors.
+In contrast, SAGE-547, working at both synaptic and extrasynaptic GABAA receptors, appears to have treated the seizures in these animals and resolved their SE.